 Types of bullying behaviour

-There are different types of bullying behaviours:
+There are several different types of bullying behaviours:

 Cyberbullying, or online bullying, occurs via technologies such as email, social media, text messages, or instant messaging.
 Cyberbullying differs from offline bullying in that the perpetrators can more easily remain anonymous, content can reach a large audience and material can be difficult to remove.